Production and Exhibitions

 When

-- You will receive a response to your application no later than ten weeks after the application deadline.
+- You will receive a response to your application no later than twelve weeks after the application deadline.

 - A notification email will be sent to you when the decision is available on your profile in the Grant Portal.